DeveloperToolsWG/console-object/README.md

  // sends a (debug level) message of 'hello brian, how are you?' to the logging system console.log("hello %s, how are you?", "brian");

-// sends an error level message of 'Uh oh' to the logging system console.assert(a + b, "Uh oh!");
+// sends an error message of 'Uh oh' to the logging system (level assert?) in the event the assertion fails console.assert(a + b, "Uh oh!");
 ```